Why do shoes slip at the heel?

 More about Skinnys

-Shear on top, extra-padded (with thick terry) in the heel cups, and with a custom silicone gel-grip engineered all around the sides of the heel cup (twice as much as conventional non-specialty no-show socks), Skinnys liners are guaranteed to keep your heel in place without slipping, or get a no-questions-asked refund.
+Shear on top, extra-padded (with thick terry) in the heel cups, and with a custom silicone gel-grip engineered all around the sides of the heel cup (twice as much as conventional non-specialty no-show socks), Skinnys liners are guaranteed to keep your shoe from slipping off your heel, or get a no-questions-asked refund.

 You can wear them two ways: